Goorakh/PizzaClientLagFix/README.md

     * Host receives damage message, deals damage, regardless of normal damage check
   * Everyone is happy :)

+Mithrix's shockwaves are also given this same fix

 #### Credits:
 Nuxlar: testing and mod icon